Oracle 26AI Docker Setup - Fast Hands-On Guide for Local AI Database

 • Can be extended using container_inspect.json for full recreation

-• Ensure names do not collide during restore
+• Ensure container and volume names do not collide during restore